Nissan to oust Ghosn after arrest for alleged financial misconduct

 “Looking back, after 2005 when he became CEO of both Renault and Nissan, we did not really discuss the implications.”

-Saikawa, a long-standing lieutenant to Ghosn, said he could not give specifics on the personal use of company money, but that the wrongdoing was serious and had gone on for years.
+Saikawa, a long-standing lieutenant to Ghosn, said he could not give specifics on the personal use of company money but that the wrongdoing was serious and had gone on for years.

 Ghosn could not be reached for comment.